bryansum/projects-at/README.md

 ## Installation

-This is a (Sinatra app)[http://www.sinatrarb.com/], which is incidentally a pretty cool little web framework.
-It might be helpful to install the (Thin)[http://code.macournoyer.com/thin/] webserver.
+This is a [Sinatra app](http://www.sinatrarb.com/), which is incidentally a pretty cool little web framework.
+It might be helpful to install the [Thin](http://code.macournoyer.com/thin/) webserver.

 Currently the following gem dependencies are located in the .gems file.
 You can